 The Five “Always Buy” Stocks

-- Emerson Electric (EMR) – 3 Yr DGR: 1.04%, Consecutive Annual Dividend Increases: 62 – Similar to MMM, I initiated a position in EMR in 2015 and would love to add more.
+Company #2: Emerson Electric (EMR) – 3 Yr DGR: 1.21%, Consecutive Annual Dividend Increases: 63- Similar to MMM, I initiated a position in EMR in 2015 and would love to add more.
 I fell in love with the company after I performed a stock analysis in 2015.
 The company has been a dividend machine over the last half century.
-Currently my position generates $142.17 in forward dividend income.
+Currently my position generates $148.13 in forward dividend income.
 Don’t worry everyone, EMR still passes one of the criteria listed above.
-This is even though the average dividend growth rate is lower than my portfolio’s weighted average rate. **2019 Update: EMR’s dividend growth continues to remain low.
-I will consider replacing EMR in 2020 if their metrics do not start to improve.
+This is even though the average dividend growth rate is lower than my portfolio’s weighted average rate.

-- Johnson and Johnson (JNJ) – 3 Yr DGR: 6.27%, Consecutive Annual Dividend Increases: 56 – Unlike EMR though, JNJ is one of our foundation stocks and rightfully so!
+Company#3: Johnson and Johnson (JNJ) – 3 Yr DGR: 5.90%, Consecutive Annual Dividend Increases: 57 – Unlike EMR though, JNJ is one of our foundation stocks and rightfully so!
 JNJ has been paying and consistently increasing their dividend for a long time.
 Further, it seems like every recent dividend increase is in the mid to high single digit range!
-Johnson and Johnson sports an impressive brand portfolio as well.
-This is always a huge bonus for me.
-I love stocks with large brand portfolios found in everyone’s house.
-Like MMM and EMR, I have a solid position in the company; but man would I love to receive over $100 in dividend income annually for this company.
-The next downturn may present too great of an opportunity to pass up!
+Johnson and Johnson’s impressive brand portfolio consists of items that are found in everyone’s households.
+This is always a huge bonus for me Like MMM and EMR, I have a solid position in the company; but man would I love to receive over $100 in dividend income annually for this company.

 What are your thoughts on my list?
 Do you have a list of stocks that you are always willing to purchase?
 Would you have passed on any of the companies I included?
 Would you have selected Target or Caterpillar with the last spot?
 Thanks everyone, I am looking forward to your comments!